accordproject/template-playground/README.md

 This repository hosts the Accord Project Template-Playground.
 Templates are resourced using the [Template-Engine](https://github.com/accordproject/template-engine), rich-text templates are defined in TemplateMark (either as markdown files, or JSON documents) and are then merged with JSON data to produce output documents.

-The build system for this repository publishes the templates to: [https://playground.accordproject.org](https://playground.accordproject.org)

 ## Accord Project Playground

 **Project Overview**